Generic selectors

 Now that we’ve established QUERI’s authority and importance in terms of gathering evidence for important healthcare initiatives for veterans, let’s review a few key takeaways from their evidence map of acupuncture:

-Acupuncture Evidence for Pain
+M54.59 and others Acupuncture Diagnosis about Evidence for Pain

 High confidence in the evidence of positive impact:

-• Chronic pain
+• Chronic pain, back pain M54.59

 • Migraines